sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 === ":material-usb-port: USB-C Connectors"
 	The mosaic-T and ESP32 both have USB-C connections.
-These USB ports can be used to power the RTK mosaic-T during the initial configuration when the mosaic-T or ESP32 are connected to a computer.
+These USB ports can be used to power the GPSDO during the initial configuration when the mosaic-T or ESP32 are connected to a computer.

 	<div class="grid" markdown>